 First of all, these ground measurements will also show biases, depending on geometry, meteorological variability and ozone profile.
 The direct Sun measurement method used by the Brewer instruments is very sensitive to small details in the ozone absorption cross section, and the various available laboratory measurements of the ozone absorption coefficients give totally different dependencies of the retrieved total ozone values as function of the effective ozone temperature [RD-40].
 Kerr (2002) [RD-25] has developed a new methodology for deriving total ozone and effective ozone temperature values from the observations made with a Brewer instrument.
 He concludes that the effective ozone temperature has little effect on the amount of ozone derived with the standard algorithm.
 So in this study the data from the Brewer network has been adopted as a primary reference.
-The Dobson data compared to Brewer data show a temperature and added to this reference data set.
+The Dobson data compared to Brewer data show a temperature dependence.
+Therefore, the Dobson data has been corrected for effective ozone temperature and added to this reference data set.